markbreedlove/soundlocale/README-vagrant.txt

 systems):
 192.168.50.4    vagrant.soundlocale.org

-Change into this directory in your shell:
+In your shell, change into the directory that contains this file:
 $ cd /path/to/this/dir

 Have Vagrant build and provision the servers: